 Deciding to cosign a loan is an important decision.
 It’s a legally binding agreement that you’re willing to share the responsibility of repaying the loan on time and in full.
 So, if your student doesn’t make payments for any reason, you’ll be expected to make them.
 Missed payments can adversely impact your credit report as well as your student’s.

-The CFPB defines a cosigner as “a person—such as a parent, close family member or friend—who pledges to pay back the loan if you do not.”1 Whether you’re a parent, guardian, grandparent, or spouse, the most important requirement is that you’re creditworthy and understand/accept your responsibilities.
+The CFPB (Consumer Financial Protection Bureau) defines a cosigner as someone who “takes full responsibility for paying back a loan, along with the primary borrower.
+Often a cosigner will be a family member.”footnote 1 Whether you’re a parent, guardian, grandparent, or spouse, the most important requirement is that you have good credit and understand/accept your responsibilities.
 Only one person can cosign for a private student loan.
-For instance, if two parents are willing to be cosigners, only one will be able to do it.
+That means, if two parents are willing to be cosigners, only one will be able to do it.

-6. There are benefits to cosigning a loan for your student
+6. There are benefits to cosigning a student loan

-- It helps them start to establish and build credit in their own name.
-Then, when it’s time to get a car loan, mortgage, or credit card, they’ll have a better chance of getting approved and receiving a lower rate.
+- It helps your student start to establish and build credit in their own name.
+Then, when it’s time to get a car loan, mortgage, or credit card, they may have a better chance of getting approved and receiving a lower rate.

 - It can help them develop good financial habits.

-- It gives them responsibility for their own debt.
+- It teaches them to be responsible for their own debt.

-7. Being a cosigner doesn't have to be a lifelong responsibility
+7. Being a student loan cosigner doesn’t need to be a lifelong responsibility

-Some private lenders allow a borrower to release their cosigner after a period of time—each lender has different requirements.
-With Sallie Mae, a student can apply to release you as a cosigner after they
+Some private lenders allow a borrower to release their cosigner after a certain period of time.
+Each lender has different requirements—at Sallie Mae, a student can apply to release you as a cosigner after they:

-- Make 12 on-time principal and interest repayments
+- Make 12 on-time principal and interest payments

-- Meet certain credit requirements, like passing a credit review2
+- Meet certain credit requirements, like passing a credit reviewfootnote 2